Thai court says opposition Future Forward Party not guilty of opposing monarchy

 READ: Thousands join Thai anti-government run as political climate simmers

+But Taweekiat noted that the party should revise wording in its manifesto, which states that it abides by "democratic principle per the Constitution", to say "democratic system with the king as head of state".

-King Maha Vajiralongkorn, 67, is a constitutional monarch, but in traditional culture, the monarch is revered as the country's protector and insulting the king is a criminal offence punishable by up to 15 years in prison.
-Seeking to abolish the monarchy is considered a grave offence.
+King Maha Vajiralongkorn, 67, is a constitutional monarch, but in traditional culture, the monarch is revered as the country's protector and insulting the king is a criminal offense punishable by up to 15 years in prison.
+Seeking to abolish the monarchy is considered a grave offense.

-Founded almost two years ago, Future Forward Party came third in last year's general election, which the opposition says was manipulated in favour of the pro-military Palang Pracharat Party.
+Founded two years ago, Future Forward Party came third in last year's general election, which the opposition says was manipulated to favour the pro-military Palang Pracharat Party.

 READ: Thai opposition leader asks supporters to mobilise in Bangkok on Saturday

-The Constitutional Court last year disqualified Thanathorn from his parliamentary seat and he also faces other legal cases.
+"This should not have been a case in the first place.
+I would like to stress that neither Thanathorn, myself, nor the party, want to undermine the constitutional monarchy," said Piyabutr Saengkanokkul, the party's secretary-general.

+But analysts said Future Forward could still be dissolved on one of the other legal cases it faces.

-Future Forward faces several other ongoing legal cases, including one alleging it violated laws governing political parties by accepting loans from party leader, auto-parts billionaire Thanathorn.
+One case alleges that Future Forward violated electoral laws governing by accepting loans from party leader, auto-parts billionaire Thanathorn.

+"The bottom line is Future Forward's days are numbered," said Thitinan Pongsudhirak, a political analyst at Chulalongkorn University.